OpenBB-finance/OpenBB/gamestonk_terminal/prediction_techniques/FUNE-TUNING-NN-models.md

 # Validate/Tweaking Neural Network Model

-Note: Modeling a NN this way is intended for learning (fun some may say), a user guest or YOLOing on GME may be more accurate - No financial advisor tho.
+Note: Modeling a NN this way is intended for learning purposes (or fun) only.
+A user guess or YOLOing on GME may present better returns - No financial advisor tho.

 1. **Select the stock that you want to attempt to predict share price**
 ```